bzuraik/Scheduler/README.md

-#Scheduler
+# Scheduler

 This Course Scheduler makes it easy for students to plan their course schedules at the University of Guelph.
 With a simple and intuitive interface, students can search for courses offered by the university and generate a personalized schedule that meets their needs.
 The scheduler also offers suggestions for courses based on factors such as the student's preferred time of day for classes and their desire to avoid exams.

 You can visit the website here https://35.211.75.173

-#Tech Stack:
+## Tech Stack
  - Backend: Python ( flask )
- - Frontend: JavaScript ( react.js )
+ - Frontend: HTML, CSS and JavaScript ( react.js )

-#Features:
+## Features
   - Search for courses by Code and section
-  - conflicts between courses and exams indicator
+  - Conflicts between courses and exams indicator
   - Course suggestions
     ex.
      - Certain days off